-A college degree is no longer absolutely necessary for a young person to succeed in his or her career, yet the idea of launching a business rather than going to college is seen as a risky move that many young people shy away from.
+A college degree is no longer absolutely necessary for a young person to succeed in life.

 Over 62 percent of millennials have considered starting their own business, and 72 percent feel that startups and entrepreneurs are a necessary economic force for creating jobs and driving innovation, according to Forbes.